 by Dr. Lawrence Wilson

-© November 2015, L. D. Wilson Consultants, Inc.
+© October 2019, LD Wilson Consultants, Inc.

-All information in this article is for educational purposes only.
+All information in this article is only the opinion of the author and for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-SMOOTHIES AND SHAKES
+I. SMOOTHIES AND SHAKES

-2. Too yin – sweet, cold, blended and raw.
 We find that to heal the intestinal tract, which is absolutely necessary for overall healing, one must avoid all yin foods and yin supplements as much as possible.